 Charlie worked in Western Australia's mining industries - very successfully - for decades.
 But he knows the state can't rely on its resources forever.
 CERI reflects Charlie's desire to see greater economic diversification in Western Australia.
-Through speaking engagements and CERI, he advocates for the creation of high-knowledge, high-value, export-oriented businesses for the long-term sustainable growth of the state.
+Through speaking engagements and CERI, 74-year-old Charlie advocates for the creation of high-knowledge, high-value, export-oriented businesses for the long-term sustainable growth of the state.